Harvey-Mudd-Open-Source/workshop-lessons/README.md

   looked different.

 ## Beginner-ish Instructions for contributing to this repo
+This assumes you have git set up and ready to go!
+There will be some authentication you need to do.

-- Fork the repo
+- *Fork* the repo to your GitHub account <code>git clone</code> locally to your laptop.
+  - If you have already done this, then run <code>git status</code> to check if you are up to date.
+Always make sure "main" is up to date!
+If not, then do
+    <code>git pull</code>
+- Create a *branch* and *checkout* (because it's just standard industry practice), even if your edit is small.
+This is because "main" is treated as the stable product that we don't want to mess with unless we're absolutely sure.
-- Clone locally to your laptop
+- Make your edits!
-  - Use File Explorer/Finder to double-click/open the HTML file to see your changes
+  - Use File Explorer/Finder to double-click and open the HTML file to see your changes in a web browser.
-- Use branching if you are contributing significant code changes or new features
-- Git add, commit, and push!
+- Git *add*, *commit*, and *push*!
-- Submit pull request
+- Submit pull request.
+At this stage, your changes will be reviewed and determined if it's acceptable for merging to main.

 *Instructions too vague?
 Someone should change it.
 Or ask AI to help.*